NonNavi/Vertex-Render-For-Godot-4/README.md

  ## How to use
  Extract the *addons* folder and add it to your project, once the files are added, go to *ProjectSettings > Plugins* and enable *VertexRenderer*, once this is done reload your project.

- Inside "res://addons/VertexRenderer/shader/" you'll find *vertex_shader.gdshaderinc* alongside sample shaders to get you an idea in how to implement your own shaders, you can also check out
- *vertex_shader.gdshaderinc* to see the what definitions might suit your needs.

  The plugin should automatically add the shader globals necessary for the shader include to work, as well as the Singleton.<br>
  When adding the plugin reload the scene, this will reload the Script used for gathering the lighting information.

+ Inside ***"res://addons/VertexRenderer/shader/"*** you'll find **vertex_shader.gdshaderinc** alongside sample shaders to get you an idea in how to implement your own shaders, you can also check out
+ **vertex_shader.gdshaderinc** to see the what definitions might suit your needs, check the [Custom Code](https://github.com/NonNavi/Vertex-Render-For-Godot-4/edit/main/README.md#custom-code) section for more info on that.

 ### Changing scenes